wordsforthewise/nate-g/_posts/2015-08-03-measuring-progress.md

 ---

 ### If you can measure it, you can manage it.

-That was something I heard a former Wal-Mart CEO, Mike Duke, say at the WSJ eco-nomics 2014 conference; "If you can measure it, you can manage it."
+That was something I heard a former Wal-Mart CEO, Mike Duke, say at the WSJ [ECO:nomics](http://economics.wsj.com/) 2014 conference; "If you can measure it, you can manage it."
 An important quantity to measure is our progress in life.

 So how do you measure progress?